 2010 A very successful vintage, with precision and freshness allowing great expression of terroir.
 Equally outstanding for whites and reds.
 Excellent.

 2009 Hot and dry throughout August, but decent levels of rainfall too, and plenty of wind to keep the vines healthy.
 Very satisfactory quality fruit at harvest.
 Impressive.
+Sometimes over-alcoholic.

 2008 Quite gutless reds, thanks to the rain, although whites are worth a look.

 2007 Very wet spring but the region had a much drier summer than most of the rest of France.
 Wines and tannins are very ripe.

 2006 Some very lusciously fruited wines that may not last as long as the 2005s but should provide much drinking pleasure in the medium term.

 2005 Great concentration and potential coinciding with increasing consistency of winemaking quality.